LEGAL NOTICE AUTHORIZED BY THE ONTARIO SUPERIOR COURT OF JUSTICE, THE SUPREME COURT OF BRITISH COLUMBIA AND THE SUPERIOR COURT OF QUÉBEC

 DISTRIBUTION OF SETTLEMENT FUNDS

 The Settlement Funds will not be distributed to Settlement Class Members at this time.
 The continuing litigation may or may not result in further settlements or judgments.
-If there is further recovery, it will be added to the Settlement Funds and an efficient distribution to Settlement Class Members will be made at an appropriate time.
-The Courts will approve the distribution process.
+If there is a further recovery, it will be added to the Settlement Funds and an efficient distribution to Settlement Class Members will be made at an appropriate time.
+The courts will approve the distribution process.
 A further notice will be provided at the time of distribution.

 SETTLEMENT APPROVAL AND COUNSEL FEES

 At the Settlement Approval Hearings, the courts will determine whether the settlement is fair, reasonable, and in the best interests of Settlement Class Members.
 Class counsel will be requesting court approval of fees of 25 percent of the settlement amounts plus disbursements and applicable taxes.
 If approved, this amount will be paid to the lawyers out of the Settlement Funds.